 Appeal of a Supervisor's Corrective Action.

-You may submit a written appeal to the Fire Chief within 10 business days of receiving a corrective action.
-The Fire Chief's decision is the final decision of NFPD for all purposes.
-You must not attempt to appeal a corrective action directly to the Board.
-Any attempt to appeal a corrective action directly to the Board may result in immediate termination.
+You may submit a written appeal to the Fire Chief within 10 business days of receiving a corrective action from a supervisor.
+If the Fire Chief supports the corrective action but you still disagree, you may submit a written appeal to the Board within ten (10) business days of receiving the decision from the Fire Chief.
+The decision of the Board is the final decision.

 Corrective Actions by the Fire Chief.

-The Fire Chief may issue a corrective action to you at any time, using the procedures for oral and written corrective actions in Section 8(B) above.
-You must not attempt to appeal a corrective action directly to the Board.
-Any attempt to appeal a corrective action directly to the Board may result in immediate termination.
+The Fire Chief may issue a corrective action to you at any time, using the procedures for oral and written corrective actions You may submit a written appeal to the Board within ten (10) business days of receiving corrective action from the Fire Chief.
+The decision of the Board is the final decision.

 Board Corrective Actions to the Fire Chief.

-The Board has complete discretion to issue a corrective action to the Fire Chief at any time, using such procedures as it deems appropriate.
+The Board has complete discretion to issue corrective action to the Fire Chief at any time, using such procedures as it deems appropriate.

 VOLUNTEER DISCIPLINE AND TERMINATION